chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Tsongkhapa wrote nineteen (according to the Ta'er Monastery edition) very thick works in his lifetime, each of which is the essence of eighty-four thousand teachings.

-There used to be a great siddha who said: Suppose the Tripitaka of Ganzhuer and Danzhuer was destroyed by others (that is the karma of slandering the Dharma), and it no longer exists, as long as the ten thousand words of Master Tsongkhapa If the nine books exist, then the Dharma will remain splendid and will not be destroyed.
+There used to be a great siddha who said:

+Suppose the Tripitaka of Ganzhuer and Danzhuer was destroyed by others (that is the karma of disparaging the Dharma), and it no longer exists, as long as the ten thousand words of Master Tsongkhapa If the nine books exist, then the Dharma will remain splendid and will not be destroyed.
 Everyone knows the essence of the 84,000 Dharma schools of Shakyamuni Buddha.
 It is difficult to understand the true meaning of the Buddhist scriptures directly by reading the scriptures.

-No matter how deep the foundation of sentient beings is, the Fa that Buddha Shakyamuni taught will be as deep.
+No matter how deep the foundation of sentient beings is, the Dharma that Buddha Shakyamuni taught will be as deep.

-For example, the Fa taught by Buddha Shakyamuni to the bodhisattvas of the ten places is not suitable for ordinary sentient beings; the Fa taught by Buddha Shakyamuni to Yaksha sentient beings is only suitable for Yaksha sentient beings and not suitable for other sentient beings.
+For example, the Dharma taught by Buddha Shakyamuni to the bodhisattvas of the ten places is not suitable for ordinary sentient beings; the Dharma taught by Buddha Shakyamuni to Yaksha sentient beings is only suitable for Yaksha sentient beings and not suitable for other sentient beings.

 So for different foundations, Buddha Shakyamuni taught different methods.